abuech2s/nmeasim/Readme.md

 - integrate version information in jar file
 - Recommended version of Maven is now 3.8.2
 - add some unit tests
+- add speed and course for radar tracks

 2021-08-21 : V1.0.8